The Difference Between Biodegradable and Compostable Is Huge

 What’s the Difference Between Home and Industrial Composting?

-Fine, the local council can deal with then, surely?
-Well, there’s a problem.
+It’s not as simple as just making sure you put your industrially compostable waste in your garden waste bin.
 If industrially compostable materials are placed in household garden waste bins, they are often fished out and sent to landfill.
 This makes these types of compostable packaging worse for the environment than recyclable plastic.

-In my article on the problem with compostable coffee cups I explain more about the problems with industrial composting.
+In my article on the problem with compostable coffee cups, I explain more about the problems with industrial composting.
 To give a brief summary, industrial composting facilities are not widely available in the UK.
 There are only 50 facilities in the UK, and not all of these currently accept and deal with industrially compostable packaging products.
 Therefore, many local authorities don’t have access to this type of facility.
 This makes it almost impossible for many to correctly recycle industrially compostable packaging.

 What To Look Out For

 For items that you can compost at home, look for the TUV Austria logo, specifically the label with the word ‘home’ on it, like the one pictured here.
 The OK compost home certification guarantees that a product can be composted within home compost heaps.
-TUV Austria also certifies products suitable for industrial composting, however this has the words ‘industrial’ on it.
+TUV Austria also certifies products suitable for industrial composting, however, this has the words ‘industrial’ on it.

 TL/DR?

-Biodegradable and compostable are often used interchangeably to describe a product’s end of life.
-However, they actually mean very different things.
-Biodegradable is a meaningless term when it comes to making sustainable purchasing decisions, and is a form of greenwashing.
-Instead, look for products in home compostable packaging instead, that will break down to form compost.
+Instead, look for products in home compostable packaging, that will break down to form compost.
 Until facilities in the UK catch up and are available to all, industrial composting is another type of greenwashing.

 What Should I Do?

-However, sometimes we do actually need to buy things that we need.
-In this instance, question items labelled as biodegradable.
-Ask the brand what they actually mean by this, and if they have any independent certification to verify their claims.
 If you’re not satisfied with the answer, ask them where you should best dispose of the product at the end of its life.
 As the makers of a product, they are responsible for making products that can be responsibly disposed of or recycled at the end of their life.

-For items that manufacturers claim to be compostable, check for labelling.
-If you can’t find a TUV home compostable label, then contact the retailer or manufacturer for clarification on whether these items are suitable for home or industrial composting.
 As waste and recycling facilities vary across the country, it’s also prudent to check whether your local council accepts industrially compostable packaging and products for composting.
 Don’t assume that yours does, as many councils don’t accept these kinds of materials.
-Including mine.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.